-The PIRANHA family of wheeled armoured vehicles offers the features and performances required of a modern multirole vehicle, which is well suited to practically any battlefield or peace-keeping/ peace enforcing role anywhere in the world.
-The vehicles offer a full range of stand-out features, such as custom built driveline, modular protection, unrivalled payload to gross vehicle weight ratio, and almost unlimited range of weapon stations, amphibious capability and the renowned PIRANHA mobility.
+The PIRANHA family of wheeled armored vehicles offers the features and performances required of a modern multirole vehicle, which is well suited to practically any battlefield or peace-keeping/ peace enforcing role anywhere in the world.
+The vehicles offer a full range of stand-out features, such as custom-built driveline, modular protection, unrivaled payload to gross vehicle weight ratio, and almost unlimited range of weapon stations, amphibious capability, and the renowned PIRANHA mobility.

 The PANDUR Family of Vehicles, available in 6x6 and 8x8, amphibious or terrestrial configurations, serves as a common platform for various armament and equipment systems.
 It combines high mobility and survivability and protection thanks to its internal drive train concept.
 The PANDUR ensures logistics commonality, versatility of armament and equipment, simple operation, excellent sustainability, high availability, in-house electronic architecture, and easy maintenance.

 The SIAC is a state of the art 155/52 caliber towed howitzer with self-propelled capabilities thanks to its integrated APU (Auxiliary Power Unit).
 It features rapid deployability, excellent first round hit probability and a swift "shoot and scout" capability for higher survivability.
 Are integrated in the SIAC: Automatic Gun Laying System (AGLS), Digital Navigation Aiming and Pointing System (DINAPS) and Fully Automatic Ramming Systems (FIRS).